What is Dockerfile and How to Create a Dockerfile in 2025?

 layer4.

-Moving forward, let’s go through some of the most common Docker commands used while creating dockerfiles.
-Along with the syntax, we are explaining the commands with examples, so you can start experimenting with them right away.
+Moving forward, let’s go through some of the most common Docker commands used while creating docker files.
+We explain the commands with examples, along with the syntax, so you can start experimenting with them right away.

 • ENTRYPOINT allows specifying a command along with the parameters